Paul DeJong Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.9 K/9, which ranks 11th in the league.

-- The Reds' 5.08 team ERA ranks 28th across all league pitching staffs.
+- The Reds have the 28th-ranked team ERA among all MLB pitching staffs (5.06).

-- Reds pitchers combine to surrender 83 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Reds pitchers combine to rank 24th in baseball in home runs surrendered (85 total, 1.3 per game).

-- Abbott (1-0) takes the mound for the Reds to make his second start of the season.

-- The left-hander last appeared on Monday against the Milwaukee Brewers, when he threw six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.